-We found that similar bifurcations scenarios occur for directed adaptive networks with $\beta\neq0$ and $a>0$; however, even more intriguing dynamics is seen when $a<0$ and $\beta=\pi/4,\alpha=-\pi/10$.
-Chiefly, the presence of a generalized Hopf bifurcation (GH) organizes a complex structure of bifurcations (including sub-/supercritical Hopf, saddle-node of limit cycles (SNLC), cusp of cycles (CPC), a homoclinic and SLH bifurcations, similar to a scenario seen for a system of Theta neurons, see Ref.~\onlinecite{Juttner2021}); in particular, the GH enables a supercritical Hopf bifurcation for $a<0$ that gives birth to stable librations.
-These libration cycles undergo a period-doubling cascade to chaos.
-Remarkably, period-1 and period-2 cycles may co-exist with a rotational drift cycle characterized by a non-trivial winding number; it appears to be destroyed in a collision with the unstable period-1 cycle emerging from the first period-doubling bifurcation before the stable libration cycle becomes chaotic.
+We found that similar bifurcations scenarios occur for networks with asymmetric coupling for $\beta\neq0$ and $a>0$; but, even more intriguing dynamics are possible for $a<0$ and $\beta=\pi/4,\alpha=-\pi/10$.
+In short, a generalized Hopf bifurcation (GH) may be present, around which a complex structure of bifurcations is organized (including sub-/supercritical Hopf, saddle-node of limit cycles (SNLC), cusp of cycles (CPC), a homoclinic and SLH bifurcations, similar to a scenario seen for a system of Theta neurons, see Ref.~\onlinecite{Juttner2021}); in particular, for $a<0$ the GH may give rise to a supercritical Hopf bifurcation leading to stable librational limit cycles.
+These libration cycles may undergo a further period-doubling cascade to chaos.
+Moreover, remarkably, period-1 and period-2 libration cycles may co-exist with a rotational drift cycle characterized by a non-trivial winding number; this rotational cycle appears to be destroyed in a collision with the unstable period-1 cycle generated by the first period-doubling bifurcation, before the stable libration cycle becomes chaotic.
 However, the period-doubling cascade of these librations features a surprise.
-As $\omega$ increases, after the librations become chaotic, parameter regions exist where the librations are altered into a mixed oscillation behavior displaying features of both libration and rotation.
+As $\omega$ increases, after the librations have become chaotic, parameter regions exist where the librations are altered into a mixed oscillation, which combines features of both libration and rotation.
 The winding number of the libration gradually changes, and mixed oscillations alternate between chaotic and periodic, until for large $\omega$ one finds a regular period-1 rotational drift cycle.